 Clear a common myth for yourself, and understand that it’s not against the law to move your vehicle to a safer spot after an accident.
 You risk further injury by remaining in the path of moving traffic.

 If you can move your vehicle to the side of the road (or off of the road), then do it.
 You’re only in breach of the law if you leave the scene of the crime.
 Moving is fine.

 Notify the local authorities of the accident

 Once you’ve dealt with the initial fallout of the accident, you need to call the police.
 Someone else has probably already made the call, but you can’t count on the actions of others.
 Make the call, and make certain that help is on the way.

 While you’re at the scene, you need to have a conversation with the other drivers involved in the accident.
 Gather auto insurance information from each driver, as your insurance company will need the info later on down the line.

 Document the situation as well as you can

 After you gather insurance information, begin documenting the accident.
 Take pictures of the vehicles involved.
 Document the damage done, the placement of the vehicles, and the individuals involved in the accident.

 Notify your auto insurance agent

 Once you’re home safe, give your insurance agent a call.
-Notify your auto insurance company as soon as possible to start the process of filing a claim for the damages and medical bills you have to pay as a result of the accident.
+Notify your auto insurance company as soon as possible to start the process of filing a claim for the damages with some help from the Georgia auto accident attorneys and medical bills you have to pay as a result of the accident.
 You may also need a rental car until you can arrange other transportation.